 Since that first group gather in 1947, our Chapter has continued to be a significant member of the community, making numerous contributions.

 Beginning in early 1970, in cooperation with the Nashville General Sessions Court , the Middle Tennessee Chapter established a once-a-month Driver Safety School for minor traffic offenders in Davidson County .
 A portion of the proceeds from the Driver Safety School was dedicated to the start-up and operation of the Guest House, a facility that provides a safe environment and shelter 24 hours a day for individuals in treatment as well as a safe alternative to jail for people arrested for public intoxication.
-Dr. Charles F. Strobel is the Founding Director of this program in partnership with the Metro Police Department, and operates from the Campus for Human Development in Nashville .
+Dr. Charles F. Strobel is the Founding Director of this program in partnership with the Metro Police Department, and operates from the Room In The Inn in Nashville .
 Rachel Hester, a 17 year veteran of the organization, is the Executive Director.

 In 1978, the Middle Tennessee Chapter co-sponsored along with the Tennessee Department of Labor’s Occupational Safety and Health Administration (TOSHA), a proposed one-time forum of all Tennessee safety professionals.
 By popular vote the forum has been continued each year, and has become the Tennessee Safety and Health Congress and Exposition.
 The Congress attracts thousands of delegates and hundreds of exhibitors on an annual basis.
 The Congress is now sponsored by the TOSHA Division of the Tennessee Department of Labor and Workforce Development and the Tennessee Chapters of the American Society of Safety Engineers.